-User Persona represent real, living and breathing people who will engage with your product.
-While individuals featured on Personas are technically hypothetical, the information on the document should not be hypothetical. and should be Complete each section of the persona template based on fact, hard data, and research.
+User Persona are representations of people who will engage with your product.
+While these Personas are hypothetical people, the information on the document should not be hypothetical. and should be Complete each section of the persona template based on fact, hard data and research.

 Fluff is dangerous.
-Internal team members, external investors and consumers will cast aside Personas if sections strike as inauthentic — if a quote is cliche or a picture is obviously a stock image.
+Internal team members, external investors, and consumers will cast aside Personas if sections strike as inauthentic — if a quote is a cliche or a picture is obviously a stock image.

 At Fake Crow, the creative agency behind Xtensio, internal team members build User Personas for every client to align with our unique value proposition formulated when completing the Business Model Canvas Template.
 These documents guide all decision-making — from the text on a button to the colors on the logo.
-User Persona, when authentically completed, become go-to documents to ensure every choice resonates with target consumers.
+User Personas, when authentically completed, become go-to documents to ensure every choice resonates with target consumers.

 Full Name (or Title)